Jiangkm3/jiangkm3.github.io/src/content/blog/cobbl.md

 This is, in fact, a very straightforward process.
 Since a basic block cannot contain any control flow within it, CoBBl processes the program linearly, and whenever it encounters a branching statement, a loop, or a function call, it initializes a new block.

 #### Minimize the size and number of blocks
+Blindly dividing a program into blocks based on control flow might not be the most efficient way to constraint generation.